neicnordic/ahm18.neic.nordforsk.org/_crossteams/sb_details1/details.md

 <h3> TDB: </h3>

-Use this template to write your blog:
+Form your team and use Google Docs to write your blog:

-- Update the list of authors (replace TBD)
+- Give us the list of authors (to replace TBD)

 - No more than 4 to 5 persons per blog.